gehnster/EVEStandard/README.md

 ## [Discord Server](https://discord.gg/SVyVze5)

 This library is meant to access the EVE Online ESI API through a C# library.
-This library was built using .NET Standard so as to be compatible with as many .NET frameworks as possible.
+This library was built using .NET Standard so as to be compatible with as many recent .NET frameworks as possible.

 ## Version scheme
 Versions released on NuGet will follow this structure: